Women in Turkey: Family life

-On average, 28% of Turkish women were married before the age of 18.
-Because of the large regional differences in the incidence of underage marriages, as many as 40~50% are married as minors in some areas, particularly in eastern and Central Anatolia.
+On average, 18% of Turkish women were married before the age of 18.
+Because of the large regional differences in the incidence of underage marriages, as many as 30% are married as minors, particularly in Eastern Anatolia.
 A report by the Commission on Equality of Opportunity for Women and Men states that childhood marriages are "widely accepted" by Turkish society.
 A bride price is still paid in parts of Turkey.

 In 2016, the governing Islamist conservative Justice and Development Party (AKP) sought to introduce legislation which would have made a child rape no longer punishable if the perpetrator would offer to marry his victim; this was withdrawn after a public outcry against what was widely seen as an attempt of "legitimising rape and encouraging child marriage".

 In February 2018, daily Habertürk reported that the number of Turkish women illegally seeking surrogate mothers abroad, especially in countries where the practice is common and legal, such as in Cyprus, Georgia and the United States, or women offering to become surrogates for money has been on the rise.
 This practice is forbidden by Turkish law.